david-bergstrom/course-tddd38/study-notes.md

 * Use `auto&&` when you want to modify elements in the range in generic code.
 * Use `const auto&` when you want read-only access to elements in the range (even in generic code).

+# Polymorphism

+## Virtual methods

+Every method can be overridden in subclasses, but virtual methods are different.
+If a regular method method gets overridden it only applies for that class and pointers to that class.
+But if a virtual method is overridden it will also work when the pointer is downcasted to a superclass.

+## Pure virtual method

+A virtual method with no definition.
+Syntactically their definition is replaced with `=0`.

+## Abstract base classes

+An abstract base class is a class which has at least one pure virtual method and thus cannot be instantiated.
+These classes are only to be used as base classes.

+## NVI pattern

+For more advanced interfaces where there might exist a common behavior the non-virtual interface design pattern might be useful.

+The interface consists of one public method which is not supposed to be overridden while having a private virtual method which is supposed for the purpose of overriding in the subclasses.

+The public method contains the common behaviour while the private method contains the behavior specific to that particular superclass.